 On January 21, 2010, the U.S. Supreme Court ruled on what some scholars have argued is the most important First Amendment case in many years.
 In Citizens United v.
-Federal Election Commission the Court held, in a controversial 5-4 decision, that the First Amendment allows corporations and unions to make political expenditures in shareholders who can then determine how much to give on their own.
-But this simple solution is not available when there are actions only the corporation can take, such as operating at a higher environmental standard.
-In that case, to maximize shareholder welfare, it is appropriate for the firm's managers to weigh conflicting shareholder preferences in their decision making.
+Federal Election Commission the Court held, in a controversial 5-4 decision, that the First Amendment allows corporations and unions to make political expenditures in

 The CEO's Performance.
 Another way shareholders can encourage managers to work in the interests of shareholders is to discipline them if they don't.
 If shareholders are unhappy with a CEO's performance, they could, in principle, pressure the board to oust the CEO.
-Disney's Michael Eisner, Hewlett Packard's Carly Fiorina, GE's Jeff Immelt, J. Crew's Mickey Drexler, and WeWork's Adam Neumann were all reportedly forced to resign by their boards.
+Disney's Michael Eisner, Hewlett Packard's Carly Fiorina, and Barclay's Antony Jenkins were all reportedly forced to resign by their boards.
 Despite these high-profile examples, directors and top executives are rarely replaced through a grassroots shareholder uprising.
 Instead, dissatisfied investors often choose to sell their shares.
 Of course, somebody must be willing to buy the shares from the dissatisfied shareholders.
 If enough shareholders are dissatisfied, the only way to entice investors to buy (or hold on to) the shares is to offer them a low price.
 Similarly, investors who see a well-managed corporation will want to purchase shares, which drives the stock price up.
 Thus, the stock price of the corporation is a barometer for corporate leaders that continuously gives them feedback on their shareholders' opinion of their performance.

 When the stock performs poorly, the board of directors might react by replacing the CEO.
 In some corporations, however, the senior executives are entrenched because boards of directors do not have the will to replace them.
 Often the reluctance to fire results because the board members are close friends of the CEO and lack objectivity.
 In corporations in which the CEO is entrenched and doing a poor job, the expectation of continued poor performance will decrease the stock price.
 Low stock prices create a profit opportunity.
 In a hostile takeover, an individual or organization-sometimes known as a corporate raider-can purchase a large fraction of the stock and acquire enough votes to replace the board of directors and the CEO.
 With a new superior management team, the stock is a much more attractive investment, which would likely result in a price rise and a profit for the corporate raider and the other shareholders.
 Although the words "hostile" and "raider" have negative connotations, corporate raiders themselves provide an important service to shareholders.
-The mere threat of being removed as a result of a hostile takeover is often enough to discipline poorly performing managers and motivate boards of directors to make difficult decisions.
+The mere threat of being removed as a result of a hostile takeover is often enough to discipline bad managers and motivate boards of directors to make difficult decisions.
 Consequently, when a corporation's shares are publicly traded, a "market for corporate control" is created that encourages managers and boards of directors to act in the interests of their shareholders.